PoisotLab/ms_network_prediction/reviews.md

 > @tpoisot is on this one

+**Lines 318-340:** There are few other models that connect networks/their *structures to predict interactions within the networks/subset of nodes in *networks.
+They need to be sited [sic] here.

+and

 **How do we predict how species that we have never observed together will *interact (355-374):* there are other ways to incorporate network-structure into models to predict interactions within a given network, such as calculating